The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior: Computational resources and software environment

 Training was performed in FP32 without automatic mixed precision or gradient checkpointing.
 We used AdamW with \(\beta_1=0.9\), \(\beta_2=0.999\), \(\epsilon=10^{-9}\), learning rate \(10^{-4}\), linear warmup for 4{,}000 steps, and cosine decay to zero over the full run.
 Gradients were clipped at global norm \(5.0\), weight decay was \(10^{-2}\), and dropout was \(0\).
 The batch size was 512 unless otherwise stated.
 Most runs used 100{,}000 training steps; the intervention experiments used 200{,}000 steps, and the long grokking runs and factor sweeps used 500{,}000 steps.

 The model is a custom encoder--decoder Transformer with \(d_{\mathrm{model}}=256\), 8 attention heads, \(d_{\mathrm{ff}}=1024\), and 6 encoder layers.
 Decoder depth is 6 in the main setting and is varied over \(\{1,2,4,6\}\) in the depth ablation.
 The maximum sequence length is 64, and the vocabulary size is \(b+3\) for base \(b\).
-All data are synthetic: integers \(n \in [1,10\,000]\) are sampled procedurally, and targets are generated exactly from the one-step Collatz map.
-In the standard setup, each training step draws 1{,}000 samples and evaluation uses 5{,}000 held-out examples.
-The main long base-8 run used seed 2 and ran for 500{,}000 steps; additional seeds 10 and 11 were used for the multi-seed causal replications.